-As the use of Tysabri in early MS has not been widely studied, 300 individuals with early RRMS who are JC virus antibody negative will be followed over the course of four years while undergoing treatment with Tysabri.16 The purpose of the study is to find out if any assessments might predict whether or not patients receiving Tysabri will remain free of disease, and also to determine how effective Tysabri is at keeping patients who are in the early stages of RRMS free of disease.
+As the use of Tysabri in early MS has not been widely studied, 300 individuals with early RRMS who are JC virus antibody-negative will be followed over the course of four years while undergoing treatment with Tysabri.25 One purpose of the study is to find out how effective Tysabri is at keeping patients who are in the early stages of RRMS free of disease.
+This study is expected to run through the end of 2016.

 Final results of the Tysabri 24 PLUS study were presented in 2013.
-In this observational study, the clinical course of patients with RRMS receiving Tysabri 300 mg intravenously every four weeks for more than two years was assessed.
+In this observational study, the clinical course of patients with RRMS receiving Tysabri for more than two years was assessed.
 Patients experienced reductions in relapse rates of more than 90 percent compared to their status before treatment.
 Eighty percent of patients experienced no relapses during the entire observation period after baseline.
 The mean EDSS scores remained stable at the level observed before the start of treatment.
 Safety data, including the number of cases of progressive multifocal leukoencenphalopathy (PML) were consistent with the known safety profile of Tysabri.

-A small Phase II clinical trial, Natalizumab Treatment of Progressive Multiple Sclerosis (NAPMS), was performed at Copenhagen University Hospital to study the safety and efficacy of Tysabri treatment of PPMS and secondary-progressive MS (SPMS).17 It enrolled 24 patients and showed a reduction in markers of inflammation in the spinal fluid, as well as evidence of protection of brain tissue on modern MRI measures.
+A small Phase II clinical trial, Natalizumab Treatment of Progressive Multiple Sclerosis (NAPMS), was performed at Copenhagen University Hospital to study the safety and efficacy of Tysabri treatment of PPMS and secondary-progressive MS (SPMS).26 It enrolled 24 patients and showed a reduction in markers of inflammation in the spinal fluid, as well as evidence of protection of brain tissue on modern MRI measures.
 This proof-of-concept study provides encouraging evidence that Tysabri may have beneficial effects in progressive forms of MS.

-To continue this line of investigation, a large, randomized trial of Tysabri in SPMS called ASCEND18 is ongoing, and will evaluate the effects on the accumulation of disability in people with SPMS.
-As of Fall 2013,19 all 889 SPMS patients have been enrolled.
+To continue this line of investigation, a large, randomized trial of Tysabri in SPMS called ASCEND27 is ongoing, and will evaluate the effects on the accumulation of disability in people with SPMS.
+As of Fall 2013,28 all 889 SPMS patients have been enrolled.
 This trial is expected to conclude in 2015.